User Guide Cancel

 The layers in the clipping mask have the opacity and mode attributes of the bottommost base layer in the group.

 To change the stacking order of the clipping mask relative to other layers in the image, select all layers in the group.
-Then drag the group’s base layer up or down in the Layers panel.
+Then, drag the group’s base layer up or down in the Layers panel.
 (Dragging a layer without selecting all the layers in the group removes that layer from the group.)

 Remove a layer from a clipping mask